 Common Sense: A Pragmatic Approach to Unit Testing Perception Systems

 In this article, we'll illustrate the limitations of traditional metrics with real-world examples and propose a straightforward yet powerful unit testing approach that establishes clear thresholds for when autonomous vehicles should not be deployed.
+This approach demonstrates how targeted human feedback can accelerate machine learning while ensuring safety-critical validation.

 The Problem with Traditional Metrics